 What Exactly Is the Interlocking Grip?

 This feeling of unity is what attracts so many players to the interlock.
-When your hands ausholen together, it’s much easier to maintain control of the clubface - the steering wheel of your golf shots.
+When your hands connect, it’s much easier to maintain control of the clubface - the steering wheel of your golf shots.
 A stable clubface through impact is a hallmark of consistent ball-striking.
-When you see players with fluid, powerful swings like Tiger, Rory McIlroy, or the great Jack Nicklaus, you're seeing the interlocking grip in action, providing a foundation of stability and connection that frees them up to rotate fully and create tremendous 'speed.
+When you see players with fluid, powerful swings like Tiger Woods, Rory McIlroy, or the great Jack Nicklaus, you're seeing the interlocking grip in action, providing a foundation of stability and connection that frees them up to rotate fully and create tremendous speed.

 How to Properly Form the Interlocking Grip: A Step-by-Step Guide